Ozzy Osbourne: Drug and Alcohol use

-Though he has managed to remain clean and sober for extended periods in recent years, Osbourne has frequently commented on his former wild lifestyle, expressing bewilderment at his own survival through 40 years of drug and alcohol misuse.
-Upon being fired from Black Sabbath in 1979, Osbourne spent the next three months locked in his hotel room taking vast amounts of alcohol and other drugs all day, every day.
-He claims that he would certainly have died if his future wife Sharon had not offered to manage him as a solo artist.

 In 2003, Osbourne told the Los Angeles Times how he was nearly incapacitated by medication prescribed by a Beverly Hills doctor.
 The doctor was alleged to have prescribed 13,000 doses of 32 drugs in one year.
 However, after a nine-year investigation by the Medical Board of California, the Beverly Hills physician was exonerated of all charges of excessive prescribing.

+Osbourne managed to remain clean and sober for extended periods in the late 2000s.

+In 2010, during an interview on The Howard Stern Show, Osbourne said that it took him 19 attempts to get his driving licence because of his drug, alcohol, and tobacco use.

-Osbourne experienced tremors for some years and linked them to his continuous drug misuse.
-In May 2005, he found out it was actually Parkin, a genetic condition, the symptoms of which are similar to Parkinson's disease.
-Osbourne will have to take daily medication for the rest of his life to combat the involuntary shudders associated with the condition.
-Osbourne has also shown symptoms of mild hearing loss, as depicted in the television show, The Osbournes, where he often asks his family to repeat what they say.
-At the TEDMED Conference in October 2010, scientists from Knome, a Massachusetts human genome interpretation company, joined Osbourne on stage to discuss their analysis of Osbourne's whole genome, which shed light on how the famously hard-living rocker has survived decades of drug misuse.
+At the TEDMED Conference in October 2010, scientists from Knome, a Massachusetts human genome interpretation company, joined Osbourne on stage to discuss their analysis of Osbourne's whole genome, which shed light on how the famously hard-living rocker had survived decades of misusing alcohol, tobacco, street drugs, and prescription drugs.

-In April 2013, Osbourne revealed through Facebook that he had resumed smoking, drinking and doing drugs for the past year and a half, stating he "was in a very dark place" but said he had been sober again since early March.
+In April 2013, Osbourne revealed through Facebook that he had resumed smoking, drinking, and doing drugs for the past year and a half, stating he "was in a very dark place" but said he had been sober again since early March.
 He also apologised to Sharon, his family, friends, bandmates and his fans for his "insane" behaviour during that period.
-In a February 2021 interview with Variety, Ozzy and his son Jack (who has been sober for 17 years) opened up about their recovery.
-Ozzy admitted to having been sober for about seven years.
+In a February 2021 interview with Variety, Osbourne and his son Jack (who has been sober for 17 years) opened up about their recovery.
+He revealed he had been sober for about seven years.